Sail Away To Sky

 the official website of performer, writer, and all around artist Emily Ann Imes

 Professional musician, sometimes author, occasional radio host.
 Shooting for this grad school thing in 2020.
 Born a Buckeye, made in NYC.
 Was a J-Pop idol for approximately 3.8 seconds.
 Has been quoted as the "fly piano" by Masta Killah of the Wu-Tang Clan.
 Can make a mean buffalo chicken dip.
-Continues to do well in all she does.
+Continues to do well in all they do.

-Emily Ann Imes (pronouns are she/her…most of the time) is a connoisseur of words, a roller coaster enthusiast, a call center survivor, a brave snowstorm wanderer, and a pianist who sometimes masquerades as a musician.
-She holds a Bachelor of Arts in Music degree from Miami University and takes pride in using it every chance she can get.
+Emily Ann Imes is a connoisseur of words, a roller coaster enthusiast, a call center survivor, a brave snowstorm wanderer, and a pianist who sometimes masquerades as a musician.
+They hold a Bachelor of Arts in Music degree from Miami University and take pride in using it every chance they can get.

 Emily’s piano work ranges in style from Broadway to pop to jazz and gospel.
-She has arranged music for cabarets, accompanied vocal recitals, and has even saved a student musical in a pinch.
-In 2013 she accompanied the New York I Love To Sing choir during their performance at the National Christmas Tree Lighting in Washington DC.
-In 2019 she began her recital series with The Well Tempered Nostalgia, a collection of classical piano pieces playable in rhythm games.
-Updated recitals and locations can be found at her website.
+They have arranged music for cabarets, accompanied vocal recitals, and have even saved a student musical in a pinch.
+In 2013 they accompanied the New York I Love To Sing choir during their performance at the National Christmas Tree Lighting in Washington DC.
+In 2019 they began their recital series with The Well Tempered Nostalgia, a collection of classical piano pieces playable in rhythm games.
+Updated recitals and online streaming locations can be found at their website.

 Emily's most recent solo album, North Side Angel, can be found on all major streaming platforms, including Apple Music and Spotify.
-She is currently working on refining her sound and releasing new music, both in audio and sheet music.
-She also enjoys playing violin with the Southeastern Ohio Symphony Orchestra.
+They are currently working on refining their sound and releasing new music.
+They also enjoy playing violin with the Southeastern Ohio Symphony Orchestra.

 Since 2012 Emily has worked with The 4D Foundation, located in Harlem, New York, as their composition and theory expert.
 In 2019 their work with VitalSignzEnt was featured on the Wu-Tang Clan EP Of Mics and Men.

-Emily currently resides in Columbus, Ohio, although she still insists she is half a New Yorker.
-In her spare times she enjoys playing arcade games such as Dance Dance Revolution, and volunteering with National Novel Writing Month.
+Emily currently resides in Columbus, Ohio, although they still insist they are at least half a New Yorker.
+In their spare times they enjoy playing arcade games such as Dance Dance Revolution, and volunteering with National Novel Writing Month.